MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-localization.md

 ## Localizing the strings in your app manifest

-You must utilize the Microsoft Teams app schema v1.5 to properly localize your app.
-You can do this by setting the $schema attribute in your manifest.json file to 'https://developer.microsoft.com/en-us/json-schemas/teams/v1.5/MicrosoftTeams.schema.json' and updating the 'manifestVersion' property to '1.5'.
+You must use the Microsoft Teams app schema v1.5 to properly localize your app.
+You can do this by setting the `$schema` attribute in your manifest.json file to 'https://developer.microsoft.com/en-us/json-schemas/teams/v1.5/MicrosoftTeams.schema.json' and updating the 'manifestVersion' property to '1.5'.

 ### Example manifest.json change